-Data Aware: Your data is organized in one place and there is a system in place to continue this aggregation
+Data Aware: Client and firm-wide data is organized in one place and there is a system in place to continue this aggregation

-Data Proficient: You have identified taxonomies and metadata to categorize data in meaningful ways
+Data Proficient: You have identified taxonomies and metadata to organize client data in meaningful ways

 Data Intelligent: You can do more than than pinpoint historical trends, you can combine granular sources and begin to predict future outcomes

 Data Driven: Your business revolves around data, you can predict future outcomes and prescribe strategic initiatives.

 Stage 1: Becoming Data Aware

 Becoming data aware is the first step to harnessing the power of your data.
 Before the first stage of the MDMM, an employee of the firm likely spends more time looking for a piece of information than analyzing it.
 The hunt that ensues while searching for information wastes your employees time, your time, and inherently your ability to make critical decisions that can benefit the firm.
 There is minimal trust in the reports available to firms that have not achieved data awareness because of systematic flaws that favor human error and data inconsistencies.